ISISComputingGroup/ibex_developers_manual/Emulating-Devices.md

 Our emulators are written within the Lewis framework developed at ESS.
 The purpose of this page is not to replicate the full Lewis documentation, which can be found [here](http://lewis.readthedocs.io/en/latest/), but to give quick pointers to common actions and describe how it all fits within IBEX.

-Note: we initially wrote a few emulators using the basic framework introduced at CLF.
-Documentation for that framework can be found [here](CLF-Emulators-Framework) until we decide to retire it.

 ## Get the framework

 Lewis is included as an installed module in genie_python.